-Kickboard provide confidence to swim for begainers, both young and old.
-Swim instructiors use kickboard often as a flotation device.
+Kickboard provides confidence to swim for beginners, both young and old.
+Swim instructors use kickboard often as a flotation device.
 It helps in buoyancy and to isolate their desired movements, such as flutter kick in freestyle or dolphin kick in butterfly.
 Kickboards boost confidence by keeping the swimmer of all age afloat.

-By using kickboards allows swimmer to focus on workout for hips, legs and stomack muscles.
-Athletes oftenn choose a kickboad for leg strength workouts.
+By using kickboards allows the swimmer to focus on workout for hips, legs and stomach muscles.
+Athletes often choose a kickboard for leg strength workouts.

 Rest for Arms

 Some swimmers just relay on their arms while swimming.
 By using a kickboard, it allows swimmers to rest the arms and workout for legs.